 You know those black-box flight recorders they put on aeroplanes?
 And you know they’re meant to be indestructible?
 It’s always the thing that doesn’t get smashed?
 So why don’t they make the planes out of the same stuff?
-Of course if you made the entire plane that way it would be too heavy to fly, and you have to expect any non-chump Westerner to realize this about a half-second after they laugh.
-So really, the joke is imputing an unexplored, unsustainable, unfunny falsehood for a momentary feeling of superiority to reality.
-This kind of pseudo-joy is, to me, more cynical and heart-wearying than any sincerely sad thing.
+Of course if you made the entire plane that way it would be too heavy to fly, and you have to expect any alert Westerner to realize this about a half-second after they laugh.
+So the joke is imputing an unexplored, unsustainable, unfunny falsehood for a momentary feeling of superiority to reality.
+This kind of collapsing pseudo-joy is, to me, more cynical and heart-wearying than any sincerely sad thing.

 These manipulative uses of beauty and humor are parallel.
 Both attract our attention without repaying it and leave us feeling used.
-Many people ask us not to feel this way.
+Many people ask us not to feel that way.
 They argue that we should be happy with our first responses and not dwell or dig: that beauty and humor are ruined by analysis.
 This is asking very little of art.
 It’s not too much to hope that gorgeous and funny things might stay that way even when we get to know them better.
 It’s also unrealistic.
 People will always ask tricky questions, so if you’ve made something that can’t answer them, you’re probably better off admitting that you aren’t perfect than telling them they’re experiencing the world wrong.
 And really, it’s upsetting.
 It’s upsetting because it’s something an unhappy person would say – someone who doesn’t even want to be a person.
 Perhaps a dog, who would know the pleasures of feeling without the troubles of wondering.

 And just as for beauty and humor, so for cleverness.